sgorgun/converter-composition/README.md

 </details>

 - _Discuss following questions with your trainer, if you work in a regular group._
-    - What is defference between composition and aggregation?
+    - What is difference between composition and aggregation?
+    - Factory Method Pattern.
+When and why to use?